 Ecosourcing is quite difficult in Marlborough, partly because some local species have all but disappeared, and also because it is costly and difficult for plant nurseries to collect seed from dispersed sources.
 Ideally, seed should be collected as close as possible to the original site and at least within the ecological district area.
 However, this is not always possible and two broad ecosourcing zones for Marlborough have been agreed to by Council ecologists, Department of Conservation and QEII staff to provide a practical minimum guide to sourcing of seed.

-Since 2006 the Council has undertaken to collect some local seed with the cooperation of private landowners.
-Species and locations are shown on the map.
+Since 2006, Council has undertaken to collect some local seed with the cooperation of private landowners.
+Species and locations are shown on the map below.